-Prior to developing a new program or making substantive changes to a pogram, the faculty member should consult with the Curriculum Chairs to discuss the process and the requirements for a new or substantially modified program.
+Prior to developing a new program or making substantive changes to a program, the faculty member should consult with the Curriculum Chairs to discuss the process and the requirements for a new or substantially modified program.
 The intent of the discussion is to aid in the program development process ensuring that it meets all state requirements prior to development and submission.
 The faculty member should be prepared to discuss the following criteria.

-- 1. Will the proposal require the development of one or more new courses ? - 2.
-Will the proposal require the creation of a new subject/course idetnfier (EG: ARCH, AUTO, PHTA, etc)?

-- 3. Will the proposal require additional district resources (new faculty, equipment, etc), without which the program cannot be implemented?
+- 1. Will the proposal require the development of one or more new courses? - 2.
+Will the proposal require the creation of a new subject/course identifier (e.g., ARCH, AUTO, PHTA, etc.)? - 3.
+Will the proposal require additional district resources (e.g., new faculty, equipment, etc.), without which the program cannot be implemented?
 Include any external regulations or accreditation requirements the program will be required to meet. - 4.
 Describe the proposed new or modified program.
-What is the rationale and need for the new program/modificiation? - 5.
-Describe the anticipated outcome of the educational program (ADT, local degree, certificate, license, or transfer).
+What is the rationale and need for the new program/modification? - 5.
+Describe the anticipated outcome of the educational program (e.g., ADT, local degree, certificate, license, transfer, etc.).
 Include anticipated course sequencing, enrollment, and projected time to completion. - 6.
-Describe how this program will fulfill the mission of the college. - How does the new or modified program fit into the guided pathways framework and align within the college's disciplines/department. - 8.
+Describe how this program will fulfill the mission of the college.

+- 7. How does the new or modified program fit into the guided pathways framework and align within the college's disciplines/department. - 8.
 Are there similar programs at BC or in our service area?
-How will this program fit at BC and avoid duplicating existing resources? - If this is a CE (formerly CTE) program, be prepared to describe how it fits an occupational need for this area, and summarize the relevant labor market information supporting the need for the program (local, regional, state). - 10.
+How will this program fit at BC and avoid duplicating existing resources? - 9.
+If this is a CE (also CTE) program, be prepared to describe how it fits an occupational need for this area and summarize the relevant labor market information supporting the need for the program (i.e., local, regional, state). - 10.
 If there is potential cross discipline impact, discuss the extent of the dialogue with colleagues related to the program proposal.